sendgrid/docs/source/User_Guide/Settings/teammates.md

 Requesting Access to a SendGrid Feature
 {% endanchor %}

-If you are already signed into a SendGrid account as a teammate, but do not have access to a certain page or feature, you may request access to that page simply by clicking **Request Access**.
+If you are already signed into a SendGrid account as a teammate, but do not have access to a certain page or feature, you may request access to that page by clicking **Request Access**.

 This will send a notification to the account administrator who can grant you access.
 If there is more than one administrator, each administrator will be notified.